English muffin

-An English muffin is a small, round, flat yeast-leavened (sometimes sourdough) bread which is commonly 4 in round and 1.5 in tall.
+An English muffin is a small, round, flat yeast-leavened (sometimes sourdough) bread which is commonly about 4 in in diameter and 1.5 in tall.
 It is generally split horizontally and served toasted.
 They are unsweetened and frequently eaten with sweet or savoury toppings, such as butter, fruit jam, honey, eggs, sausage, bacon, or cheese.
 English muffins are an essential ingredient in eggs Benedict and a variety of breakfast sandwiches derived from it, such as the McMuffin.

 Rather than being entirely oven-baked, they are also cooked in a griddle on the stove top and flipped from side-to-side, which results in a flattened shape rather than the rounded top seen in baked rolls or cake-type muffins.

-It is of English or European origin.

-These products are called English muffins to distinguish them from the sweeter cupcake-shaped quick breads also known as muffins, although in the UK, English muffins are sometimes referred to simply as muffins or breakfast muffins.
+Of English origin, they are called English muffins to distinguish them from the sweeter cupcake-shaped quick breads originating from the United States which are also known as muffins, although in the UK, English muffins are sometimes referred to simply as muffins or breakfast muffins.
 English muffins are available in a wide range of varieties, including whole wheat, multigrain, cinnamon raisin, cranberry, and apple cinnamon.